bormaxi8080/osint-timeline/DRAFT.md

 ----

+Russian intelligence recruits foreign students and scientists through the National Research Institute for the Development of Communications (NIIRK), which is run by people from the secret services.
+In Europe and the near abroad, the institute holds numerous conferences and internships, where security officers and pro-Kremlin propagandists, while talking about good neighborliness, instill in listeners the idea that the West is the enemy, and the path to prosperity lies through friendship with Russia: https://theins.ru/obshestvo/271530

+----

 Browse Awesome Maps + Data, where vast amounts of information are beautifully mapped and visualized: https://github.com/thedoubler/awesome-maps-data

-----

 EMailHippo - mass email verification solution: https://www.emailhippo.com/ (try for free: https://tools.emailhippo.com/)